-From October 2009 to February 2013, AICCHS sending monthly data for the QAIHC Core Indicators increased from 5 to 20.
-In September 2012, 20 out of a possible 22 AICCHS with medical clinics in Queensland submitted data.
-As at February 2013, 27,446 Indigenous patients or 18% (nearly 1 in 5) of Indigenous Queenslanders had been seen at QAIHC services over the previous 6 month period (based on recent Indigenous patients as a proportion of ABS 2011 census data).
-This report is derived from the data supplied by services for the QAIHC key indicators.
-Data for this report was measured over time up until February 2013.
-Data is based on Regular Indigenous patients, extracted in February 2013 from 16 AICCHS unless otherwise stated.
+From October 2009 to January 2014, AICCHS sending monthly data for the QAIHC Core Indicators increased from 5 to 20.
+In January 2014, 51,568 Indigenous patients or 33% (1 in 3) of Indigenous Queenslanders had been seen at QAIHC services at least once over the previous 2 year period (based on all Indigenous patients as a proportion of ABS 2011 census data).
+This report is derived from the data supplied by services for the QAIHC core indicators.
+Data for this report was measured over time up until January 2014.
+Data is based on Regular Indigenous patients, extracted in January 2014 from 16 AICCHS and 2 mainstream services unless otherwise stated.
+For a breakdown of patient demographics for AICCHS, mainstream services and MMEx services that submitted data please see Appendix 2.